fbeaudet/ariko/README.md

 ariko [-b <NB>] [-e <END>] [-x <ID>] <FILEPATH> <SEARCHSTRING>

   Execute a relative search to find character encoding.
-  -b,     bits per character (8 or 16)
+  -b      bits per character (8 or 16)
-  -e,     endianness: "little" OR "big"
+  -e      endianness: "little" OR "big"
-  -x,     id of result to export to character map --help  display this message
+  -x      id of result to export to character map --help  display this message
 ```